-Figure 2 Location of Lucky Strike along the Lucky Strike Trend relative to the new Havelock BIF Trend superimposed on a grey scale geophysical image and proximity to the Randalls Processing Facility (SLR) infrastructure.
-The key Lucky Strike trend gold intersections are also highlighted (refer to Figure 3 for detailed inset map and recent drilling).
+Figure 2 Location of Lucky Strike along the Lucky Strike Trend relative to the Havelock BIF Trend, and Neon prospect superimposed on a grey scale geophysical image and proximity to the Randalls Processing Facility (SLR) infrastructure.
+The key Lucky Strike trend gold intersections are also highlighted (refer to Figure 3&4 for detailed inset map and recent drilling).

-In addition to the focus on the shallow oxide BIF position, two holes were extended to evaluate the entire BIF package and ultimately test the lower BIF.
-Both holes successfully confirmed a new zone of gold mineralisation at depth in the lower BIF Unit that is open along strike and down dip.
+In addition to the focus on the shallow oxide BIF position, and in the course of evaluating the upper BIF units, five holes (LEFR102,106,109,110 &112) were extended to evaluate the entire BIF package and ultimately test the lower BIF.
+Two holes successfully confirmed a new zone of gold mineralisation at depth in the lower BIF that is open along strike and down dip.

-The significant result from this program recorded 12m @2.37g/t Au from 96m in LEFR098, including 3m @6.35g/t from 101m (Figure 5) hosted by sulphide altered BIF that is open.
-This is an improvement over the previously reported 12m @1.91g/t Au from 96m in LEFR098 based upon the 4m composite sampling.
+The significant result from this program recorded 12m @1.94g/t Au from 93m in LEFR109, including 4m @3.20g/t from 98m hosted by sulphide altered BIF that is open.